 Missions and team

 As defined by the RZUE, GenEval is now in charge of the genetic evaluations.
 We are a back-office tool for all the Breed Societies and we develop genetic evaluations for new traits, new breeds or new species.
-Our team consists of twelve workers: a director, six geneticists and five computer scientists.
+Our team consists of fourteen workers: a director, seven geneticists and six computer scientists.
 We provide indicators and statistics for genetic selection programs and animal population management.
 Improving evaluations, adding new traits, and adapting the existing to future developments are our daily work.
 We also ensure technical assistance about evaluation to all the organizations taking part in genetic improvement programs

 GenEval implements the proven procedures of INRA (formely responsible for the genetic evaluations).
 Looking for efficiency and improvment of our methods, we take the opportunity to secure and optimize the process of evaluation.
 Accordingly, to each breed specificities, we aim to establish appropriate processes of genetic evaluations taking into account some particular customer requests.
 After each evaluation, internal checkings are made before transferring results to IDELE, the institute appointed to communicate GEBV to Breed Societies.
 Moreover, GenEval follows the recommendations of the International Committee for Animal Recording (ICAR) about Quality Policy Statement.
 This certificate and the reliability of our results give us recognition in France, in Europe and internationally.